TROVE

 Four steps.
 No setup.

 There's nothing to configure.
-The folder you launch from is the folder you share.
+The folder you point Trove at is the folder you share.
 That's the whole mental model.

 1

-Put faveat_trove.py in the folder you want to share.
+DesktopDrop faveat_trove.py into the folder you want to share.

 2